The Image of God

 How can we bear the image of God?

-I. Man and woman were Formed in God’s Image at Creation
+I. Man and woman were FORMED in God’s Image at Creation

 A. The image of God is not physical because John 4:24 says that “God is spirit.”
 Yet God has chosen man’s physical being, not animals, to be His representative.
 The theophanies or the appearances of God in the OT, such as the Angel of the Lord, were as man and not as animals.
-The anthropomorphisms, in the OT where God revealed Himself in terms of a man so man could better understand Him, were expressed as “The hand of the God” (Psa.
+The anthropomorphisms in the OT, where God revealed Himself in terms of a man so man could better understand Him, were expressed as “The hand of the God” (Psa.
 139:5, 10) and not the paw or hoof of God.

 B. The image of God is seen in leadership.
-God commanded man or mankind including women in Genesis 1:26-27 to exercise “dominion over” creation.
+God commanded man or mankind, including women, in Genesis 1:26-27 to exercise “dominion over” creation.
 God is the Leader or Ruler of the universe (Psalm 103:19).
 We reflect His image when we lead and influence others.
 In 1 Corinthians 11, there was a leadership crisis.
 So Paul used the leadership of God the Father as an example: “The head of every man is Christ, and the head of the woman is the man, and the head of Christ is God.”
-At Corinth, the women were usurping authority over the men and Paul wrote that the man “is the image and glory of God: but the woman is the glory of the man" (1 Cor 11:8).
+At Corinth, the women were usurping authority over the men.
+Paul wrote that the man “is the image and glory of God: but the woman is the glory of the man" (1 Cor 11:8).
 In this specific case, the man was to reflect the image or leadership of God the Father in the local church.

 E. The image of God is mental.
 Man’s ability to think in abstract reasoning separates him from animals.
 “No group of chimpanzees will ever sit around the table arguing about the doctrine of the Trinity or the relative merits of Calvinism and Arminianism!
 In fact, even in developing physical and technical skills, we are far different from animals: beavers still build the same kind of dams they built for a thousand generations, birds still build the same kind of nests, and bees still build the same kinds of hives.
 But we continue to develop greater skill and complexity in technology, in agriculture, in science, and in nearly every field of endeavor” (Grudem, page 446).
-In Genesis 2:19-20, Adam reflected the mental image of God when he named every animal.
-Notice, that just as God had formed man out of the dust of the ground in Genesis 2:7, so God formed animals out of the ground in Genesis 2:19 and when Adam was only one day old, he named all the animals.
-Just as man did not evolve neither did animals.

-Because we are made in the image of God we can read and understand the Bible.
+Because we are made in the image of God, we can read and understand the Bible.
 Animals cannot.

 F. The image of God is spiritual.
-Because God is Spirit we too have an immaterial and spiritual capacity to worship God in spirit and in truth (John 4:24).
+Because God is Spirit, we also have an immaterial and spiritual capacity to worship God in spirit and in truth (John 4:24).
 Animals do not sing God’s praises nor pray one for another.
 Only man can fellowship and worship God as Adam did in the garden until he sinned (Genesis 3:8).
 Only man is said to be “God’s offspring” (Acts 17:28).
 When we come into church and lift our voices to God in song and praise we are bearing the image of God.

 II.
-The Image of God was Deformed at the Fall of Man into Sin
+The Image of God was DEFORMED at the Fall of Man into Sin

 As Ryrie states, the image of God “was defaced though not erased” (Basic Theology, first edition, 192).
-The image of God was not totally erased or the following exhortations relevant to the image of God would be meaningless.
+The image of God was not totally erased, or the following exhortations relevant to the image of God would be meaningless.

 A. The image of God is the basis for the exhortation not to murder (Gen 9:6).